nateberkopec/dotcom/_posts/2015-7-15-the-complete-guide-to-rails-caching.md

 So, how do we decide what our site's actual average response time is in development?
 I've only described to you how to read response times from the logs - so is the best way to hit "refresh" in your browser a few times and take your best guess at the average result?
 Nope.

 This is where benchmarking tools like `wrk` and `Apache Bench` come in. `Apache Bench`, or `ab`, is my favorite, so I'll quickly describe how to use it.
-You can install it on Homebrew with `brew install ab`.{% sidenote 6 "<i>I've been told you may need to "brew tap homebrew/apache" first for this to work.</i>" %}
+You can install it on Homebrew with `brew install ab`.{% sidenote 6 "<i>I've been told you may need to 'brew tap homebrew/apache' first for this to work.</i>" %}

 Start your server in production mode, as described earlier.
 Then fire up Apache Bench with the following settings: